 Naturally, since nothing is ever straightforward with CheapOAir, Barry claimed he could not accept this waiver without approval from Silver Airways.
 He put us on hold to call them.

 Shortly thereafter, Barry returned to the line.
-He was on hold with Silver Air, he said, waiting for an agent.
+He was on hold with Silver Air, he claimed, waiting for an agent.
 Sure, Barry.

-Christie was off work the next day, Wednesday, but she told Barry and me that she’d made detailed notes in my file (I literally heard her typing it all in) and any JetBlue supervisor could help us.
+Christie said she’d be off work the next day, Wednesday, but she told Barry and me she’d made detailed notes in my file (I literally heard her typing it all in) and any JetBlue supervisor could help us.
 Christie also gave me her office telephone number and extension, in case the problem wasn’t solved on Wednesday.

 Just before 11:00 pm that evening, out of the blue, I got a call from a random agent from CheapOAir.
 He had “just gotten off the phone with Silver Airways,” he claimed, and they “categorically insist that your husband was a no-show and has forfeited his ticket.”

-Knowing that Silver Airways was closed (it was, after all, 2:00 a.m. in Florida, where Silver is based) and had been since before my conversation with Christie and Barry, I politely informed this caller that he was a liar and hung up.
+Knowing that Silver Airways was closed (it was now 2:00 am in Florida, where their offices are located) and had been since before my conversation with Christie and Barry earlier that day, I politely informed this caller that he was a liar and hung up.

 Wednesday, April 26